5 new trends in digital marketing you might have overlooked

 The digital marketing landscape is changing rapidly.
 Just a few years ago, marketers were pouring their heart and soul into Facebook organic.
 Unfortunately, Facebook’s organic reach proceeded to take a nosedive as the efficacy of the platform’s paid advertising technologies became clear.

 Then, marketers flocked to new social media platforms, like Periscope and Snapchat.
 But these channels soon were replaced with Facebook Live and Instagram Stories.

-While many marketers might be attracted to emerging technologies such as voice search, advertising on messaging apps and integrating natural language processing, most marketing budgets simply do not have room to take chances on these unproven channels.
+While many marketers might be attracted to emerging technologies such as voice search, advertising on messaging apps and integrating natural language processing, most marketing budgets simply do not have room to take chances on these unproven digital channels.

-As such, here are five growing trends in the digital marketing space that you can start using right now.
+Here are five growing trends in the digital marketing space that you can start using right now.